Pilgrim walking among mountains

 Galicia

-Left: Monastery of San Julián de Samos / Centre: Pilgrim in a forest in Galicia / Right: City walls and cathedral in Lugo
+Left: Monastery of San Julián de Samos / Centre: Pilgrim in a forest in Galicia / Right: Lugo city walls and cathedral

 Views of the city and cathedral of Santiago de Compostela, Galicia

 World Heritage sites to visit: Lugo city walls, the only Roman city walls in the world with their perimeter still intact.
-About an hour’s drive from Lugo or Santiago de Compostela is another World Heritage site, the Tower of Hercules, a Roman lighthouse that is still in use, in A Coruña.Main stops on the Primitive Way of the Camino in Galicia: Castroverde – Lugo – Palas de Rei – Melide – Arzúa – Santiago de CompostelaMore information: The Primitive Way of Saint James in Galicia
+Approximately an hour by car from Lugo or Santiago de Compostela, you will have the opportunity to visit another monument declared a World Heritage Site: the Tower of Hercules, a Roman lighthouse that is still in operation in A Coruña.Main stops on the Primitive Way of the Camino in Galicia: Castroverde – Lugo – Palas de Rei – Melide – Arzúa – Santiago de CompostelaMore information: The Primitive Way of Saint James in Galicia

 FAQs